SAPAA Newsletter No. 57, February 2026

 Field Season Around the Corner!

 As I’m writing this, days are getting longer and warmer; so, the season for field trips is around the corner.
-Our first trip is scheduled for May 9th to go to Mt Butte in central Alberta, a repeat of a very memorable trip we had in 2015.
-Further trips are in the planning stage.
+Our first group trip is scheduled for May 9, to Mt Butte in central Alberta, a repeat of a very memorable trip we had in 2015.
+Further trips are in the planning stages.

 Ideally, we would want to visit areas that are on the “First Ascent” list.
 If you want to suggest and possibly lead a trip to any site (First Ascent or otherwise), please email the President (Frank).